Blog post by Marco Altini

 You can see how the figure below shows very well a few aspects:

-Aerobic endurance analysis at this stage is available only for runners and cyclists who connected HRV4Training to Strava or TrainingPeaks, and also train using a heart rate monitor (runners) and power meter (cyclists).
+Aerobic efficiency analysis at this stage is available only for runners and cyclists who connected HRV4Training to Strava or TrainingPeaks, and also train using a heart rate monitor (runners) and power meter (cyclists).

 Register to the mailing list